Purely quantum memory in closed systems observed via imperfect measurements: Imperfect measurements

 In the third setting (see Fig.~\ref{fig:esquema}c) the apparatus is unable to distinguish $z,y$ even in the absence of noise.
-This obviously happens when measurement outcomes are completely degenerate, but it also applies to other measurement schemes where quantum coherence is preserved, such as non-demolishing \cite{Grangier1998Dec, Eckert2008Jan, Johnson2010Sep, Kono2018Jun, Sewell2013Jul}, hidden qubits \cite{Pechal2021Nov} or indirect measurements \cite{Thiel2018Jun, Pokorny2020Feb}.
 Here, the measurement outcomes are directly the mesostates $X_i=A, B,...$.
 The probability of observing the mesostate $A$ is $p^Q(A) = \Tr{\oPi_A\rho_0\oPi_A}$ with the high-rank projector $\oPi_A \equiv \Pi_z + \Pi_y + ... = \sum_{x\in A} \Pi_x$.
-After the measurement the quantum state is projected according to $\Pi_A$, $\rho_0\rightarrow \rho_A^Q = \oPi_A\rho_0\oPi_A$, corresponding to the L\"uders measurement.
+After the measurement the quantum state is projected according to $\Pi_A$, $\rho_0\rightarrow \rho_A^Q = \oPi_A\rho_0\oPi_A/p^Q(A)$, corresponding to the L\"uders measurement.
 Notably, the resulting $\rho_A^Q$ is a block diagonal matrix; the non-diagonal elements represent the quantum coherence surviving the L\"{u}ders measurement, preserving information about the previous state of the system.
 We will show that this \emph{purely quantum} memory effect prevents Markovian observed evolutions.
+To distinguish the two, we will in the following refer to the statistics $p^C(A)$ as \textit{classical lumping} and to $p^Q(A)$ as \textit{quantum lumping}.

-We will call $p_n^C[\{X_i,\tau_i\}_{i\in [0,n]}]$ and $p_n^Q[\{X_i,\tau_i\}_{i\in [0,n]}]$ the \textit{classical} and \textit{quantum lumped distribution}, respectively, of $n+1$ consectutive imperfect measurement outcomes $X_i$ at times $\{\tau_i\}_{i\in [0,n]}$.
-Note that that the probabilities after a single measurement coincide, $p_0^C(X_0=A) = p_0^Q(X_0=A)$, but the resulting state $\rho_A^C$ is diagonal in the eigenbasis of $\ket{x}$ whereas $\rho_A^Q$ has some non-diagonal elements.
-This quantum coherence can be evaluated using several techniques \cite{Streltsov2017Oct}, which in the laboratory require quantum tomography implying a large number of copies of $\rho_0$ \cite{nielsen2010quantum}.
-Here, we consider stroboscopic measurements (see Fig.~\ref{fig:esquema}d), at times $\tau_n =n\tau$ for $n\in \mathbb{N}_0$.
-After $n+1$ \emph{ideal} consecutive measurements we obtain a joint probability distribution of the outcomes \cite{gardiner2004quantum}
+We remark that the outcomes of the L\"uders and von-Neumann measurements are identical, they only differ in the resulting quantum state.
+A direct method to distinguish these measurements corresponds to performing quantum tomography of the state after measurement \cite{SudheerKumar2016Oct}.
+However, one can also differentiate between these measurement types by performing consecutive measurements.
+For example, in \cite{Yin2019Nov, Yin2025Jun, Wang2024Oct} the authors consider the role of surviving coherence along repeated L\"uders measurements on the statistics of the first detection-time.